acadorador/ShippingStationAPI/README.md

-This is a simple ShippingStation API Wrapper
+This is a simple Ship Station API Wrapper